caffreit/ParkRunPart1/README.md

+## Analysis of Park Run Data 1
-## Since the beginning of this year my girlfriend has dragged me out to the local [Park Run](http://www.parkrun.ie/malahide/).
+### Since the beginning of this year my girlfriend has dragged me out to the local [Park Run](http://www.parkrun.ie/malahide/).
 To say I am a reluctant participant is an understatement.
 However, she also told me that all past runs are recorded and are publically available.<br> Given the records go back several years and have roughly 80 thousand entries I thought it would make for an interesting dataset and a great opportunity to brush up my data science skills.<br> This is the first in a series of posts.
 At the moment I have another couple in the works.<br> This post will begin by looking at how the "Finish Times" and "Runner Count" vary over time.<br> It then moves on to finding a relationship (if any) of the "Finish Times" with "Age" and "Runner Count".<br> My hope is that I can tell a fun story and that, possibly, by the end we arrive at an interesting conclusion.

 ```python